-With the values given in the datasheet, all relevant watchdog times (such as the open window and closed window) can be calculated using t{OSC} .
+With the values given in the datasheet, you can calculate all relevant watchdog times (for example, the open window and the closed window) using t{OSC} .

 In general, the AT90USB1287 is shipped with an oscillator start-up time of 65ms.
 Due to the extra-long lead time of 155ms it should be possible in almost all cases to meet the first open window of the watchdog.
 If more time is needed, the 65ms default start-up time of the microcontroller can be reduced via the fuse bits to 4.1ms or even 0ms.
 The IC mounted on the board is shipped preset to a start-up time of 65ms.